farrandi/dsci_554/lecture2_554.md

    - **Drawback**: need to know all possible confounders
 2. **Analysis of Variance (ANOVA)**: good for experimental data
    - Randomize each subject to a level of $X$
+     - **Randomization** breaks the dependency between exploratory/ response variables and confounders
    - Then compare $Y$ across levels of $X$
      </br>